CESNET/eInfra-docs/topics/about-us/docs/contribute/style-guide/test-rules.md

     - Item 1
     - Item 2

-## MD005 - Inconsistent Indentation For List Items at Same Level
+## MD005 - Inconsistent Indentation for List Items at Same Level

 This rule is triggered when list items are parsed as being at the same level, but don't have the same indentation: